 We offer 2 pathways toward the PFF Certificate:

 Open Workshops Pathway.
 A self-paced, modular design that offers flexibility in earning the Certificate.
-This option is free to CGU students, alumni, faculty, and staff.
-It is not available to non-CGU participants.
 Read details here.

 PFF Courses designed for CGU participants who prefer a fast-track, cohort structure.
 This option is open to non-CGU participants.